ksrigangadhar/AngularApp/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 9.0.5.

+## Installation
+1.Install angular globally:
+npm install -g @angular/cli

+2. Clone the "AngularApp" repository.
+The "master" repository contains the Angular 8 demo app, use the branch "angular8" for a demo app with support for your respective version

+3.Run npm install to install all dev dependencies.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.